miltonluke/gtidemo/README.md

 # gtidemo
-ddemo of git for class
+demo of git for class